 Alfalfa is a small green flowering plant that is packed full of health-promoting vitamins and antioxidants.
-Although it is grown world-wide and used as feed for a variety of animals, alfalfa contains every single known vitamin such as calcium, as well as many vitamins in the B and C group just to name a few.
-Phosphorus, potassium, magnesium, and calcium are all contained in these leaves as well, packing an extremely powerful nutritional punch.
-For these reasons, it is one of the most nutritionally balanced plants available.
+Although it is grown world-wide and used as feed for animals, alfalfa is useful for people as well.
+This unlikely plant has been noted to contain a multitude of vitamins and minerals necessary for our good health.
+Essential nutrients such as such as calcium, as well as many vitamins in the B and C group are just a few of many vitamins that are offered by the alfalfa plant.
+Minerals such as phosphorus, potassium, magnesium, and calcium are also all contained in these leaves as well, packing a powerful nutritional punch.
+For these reasons, it is one of the most nutritionally balanced plants available to us.

 Furthermore, the leaves of the alfalfa plant contain the eight essential amino acids, giving them extremely high protein content.
-This makes them an excellent nutritional source, when made into alfalfa tea or eaten raw.
-Due to this, it is favorable by many to adapt this plant into a drink primarily for the positive health effects that can be experienced from drinking alfalfa tea.
-On top of being wonderfully healthy for you, alfalfa tea can also help with many other ailments as well.
+All of this makes alfalfa an excellent nutritional source, whether it is made into alfalfa tea or eaten raw.
+Typically, many find it favorable to adapt this plant into the convenience of an herbal tea.
+On top of being wonderfully healthy for you and easy to add into a diet, alfalfa tea can also help with specific aspects of your health as well.

 In addition to the above-mentioned, as well as the antioxidants found in it, can help to ensure the proper function of a healthy digestive system.
 It achieves this by allowing the body to ease digestion in a manner similar to the way a natural laxative would.
 Through this, it can promote the relief and healing of many upset stomach problems such as constipation, gas, and even ulcers.